DrZhenhuaYu/DrZhenhuaYu/other_pages/previous_news.md

 permalink: /previous_news/
 ---

-[10/2025] Invited to give a talk at the "AI for everyone" event organized by the UK Huazhong University of Science and Technology Alumni Association.
+[10/2024] Invited to give a talk at the "AI for everyone" event organized by Department of Mechanical Engineering, Beihang University Nov, 2024